fbpx

 Anxiety is another prevalent issue for SCI patients, as they may worry about their future, financial stability, and ability to maintain relationships.
 The uncertainty of their prognosis and the fear of further complications can exacerbate anxiety levels.

 Lastly, the chronic pain and discomfort that often accompany SCI can contribute to psychological distress.
 Pain can interfere with sleep, exacerbate mood disorders, and impede the ability to engage in daily activities, leading to a vicious cycle of physical and emotional suffering.
-In order to address these psychological factors, it is essential for spinal cord injury victims to receive comprehensive care, including mental health support, to aid in their recovery and adjustment to a new way of life.
+To address these psychological factors, spinal cord injury victims need to receive comprehensive care, including mental health support, to aid in their recovery and adjustment to a new way of life.

 Urological Complications

 Spinal cord injury (SCI) victims often face various urological challenges due to the disruption of nerve pathways that control bladder and bowel function.
-One common issue is neurogenic bladder, a condition where the bladder’s normal functioning is impaired, leading to difficulties with urine storage or elimination.
-Depending on the location and severity of the injury, individuals may experience either an overactive bladder, which can cause involuntary contractions and urinary incontinence, or an underactive bladder, which leads to urinary retention and an inability to fully empty the bladder.
+One common issue is neurogenic bladder, a condition where the bladder’s normal functioning is impaired, leading to urine storage or elimination difficulties.
+Depending on the location and severity of the injury, individuals may experience an overactive bladder, which can cause involuntary contractions and urinary incontinence, or an underactive bladder, which leads to urinary retention and an inability to fully empty the bladder.

 Additionally, kidney stones can be a problem for some individuals with spinal cord injuries, as the disruption in bladder function may contribute to the formation of stones.
 Inadequate fluid intake and immobility can also increase the likelihood of kidney stones.